 - It is important that all citizens feel confident in engaging with the justice system.
 Building an increased understanding of the way the justice system works, and ensuring that it operates at an appropriate pace is key to this.

-- The Department of Justice is rolling out measures to speed up the justice system for cases involving drugs, murder, manslaughter and other serious crimes.
-New equipment was purchased to speed up testing of firearms, drugs and DNA.
+- The Department of Justice is rolling out measures to speed up the justice system for cases involving drugs, murder, manslaughter and other serious crimes through the implementation of legislative and procedural reform.

 - Issues around sentencing and bail decisions are also under review.